Ian-Garrigan/Milestone-Project-1/README.md

 ### Media

-- The photos used on the home and sign up page are from Pexels open source site
+- The photos used on the home and sign up page are from [Pexels](https://www.pexels.com/) open source site.
-- The images used for the landing page were from Pixabay.
+- The images used for the landing page were from [Pixabay](https://pixabay.com/).
 - I used google images to require images of golf clubs already in circulation for viewing purposes